 Go to Settings -> System -> Battery and click on the toggle the respective setting towards On mode.
 Also, you can control it with a single click on Action Center, Or by clicking on the Battery icon on the system tray.

 Did you have any other way to stop windows 10 updates install automatically?
-Let us know on comments below.
+Let us know on the comments below.

 - Windows 10 Search Not Working?
 Try these solutions to get solved